ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

    import os
    working_dir = os.getcwd()

-However, note that once the workflow is successfully resumed, this folder and all its contents will be deleted.
+However, note that once the workflow is successfully resumed, this folder and all its contents are deleted.
+They are only persisted if the workflow is manually cancelled in Data Flow Manager.

 .. _logging API documentation: https://docs.python.org/3/library/logging.html
 .. _Logging HOWTO: https://docs.python.org/3/howto/logging.html